TudorTacal/choose-your-adventure/catchtheripper.md

 ```
 BRICK LANE

-There’s no sign of Mary, so you grab a pint at The Frying Pan Public House on the corner of Brick Lane and Thrawl Street, and chat to fellow customers.
+There’s no sign of Polly, so you grab a pint at The Frying Pan Public House on the corner of Brick Lane and Thrawl Street, and chat to fellow customers.
 There is a growing sense of foreboding amongst the drunken patrons.
 Women keep disappearing and suffering attacks, the streets are becoming more dangerous each night.

 East London is a busy place, full of commercial and criminal activity, with many arriving from the nearby docks and looking for ways to make a living whatever way they can.
 But even with so many coming and going, similar reports of a dark figure creeping along the streets keep cropping up as the beer, whisky and rum flow into dirty glasses and down desperate throats.